UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 .. nextslide::

-Pass Statement (Note the indentation!)
+Pass Statement does nothing (Note the indentation!)

 .. code-block:: python

     def minimal():
         pass

+This, or course, is not useful -- you will generally have multiple statements in a function.

 Functions: ``def``
 ------------------